sinicide/ansible-kubernetes/README.md

 ```

 ## Notes:
-- Need to determine way to backup etcd
+- Create solution for backing up/restoring etcd?
 - When deploying controlplanes and worker nodes, if I'm adding new worker nodes, I don't want to re-create the controlplane node, I don't want to re-generate the token.
 So I add logic for this or add a separate role/tasks for adding worker.
 - What about replacing a server node?
-- Need to think about default configs for k3s and k8s.
+- Ensure that I can create HA for kubernetes control plane nodes.